mourjo/quick-meetings/readme.md

 - [demo-5-empty-meetings](https://github.com/mourjo/quick-meetings/tree/demo-5-empty-meetings) -
   Does any action create meetings with no attendees?

-## Start the database with Docker
+## Running the System

-The docker compose file will create and initialize the database schema.
+Initialize the database with the schema:

 ```bash
 docker compose up
 ```

-## Running the system
+Start the server:

 ```bash
 mvn spring-boot:run